ietf-wg-cellar/matroska-specification/chapters.md

 some private data and some data in the chapters.

 The type of the menu system is defined by the `ChapProcessCodecID` parameter.
-For now, only 2 values are supported : 0 matroska script, 1 menu borrowed from the DVD [@?DVD-Video].
+For now, only 2 values are supported: 0 matroska script, 1 menu borrowed from the DVD [@?DVD-Video].
 The private data depend on the type of menu system (stored in `ChapProcessPrivate`), idem for the data in the chapters (stored in `ChapProcessData`).